atelier-cartographique/waend/documentation/help.md

 ### <a name=""#extent></a>3.1 Set map extent

-Setting the map extent will set the extent of the current viewport as the extent for the map.
+Once you have created a map, you can decide what is the first view of it by setting the map extent.
+It will take the extent of the current viewport as the extent for the map.
 It means that what you see on your screen when you set the map extent will be the arrival zone when you load the map.